omidmohebbise/spring-kafka-practice/spring-3-kafka/README.md

 ## Example 1: Simple producer/consumer with Spring boot

 The example includes three files to configure Kafka producer and consumer and publish a string as a message and receive it in the consumer listener.

+## Example 2: Use ack in consumer

+## Example 3: Use batch messages in consumer

+## Example 4: Add Exception Handler